x

 hello@rellam.org

-rellam is a small design cooperative run by Andrea Gimeno, Lluis J. Liñán and Xevi Lluch.
-It operates intermittently from places like Valencia, Houston, Malmö or Madrid.
+rellam is an architectural practice run by Andrea Gimeno, Lluis J. Liñán and Xevi Lluch.
 Their work oscillates, in no particular order, between design, research and teaching, and intends to leverage the interaction of these spaces of production in relation to specific themes and obsessions.
-At present, these themes revolve around smallness.
+At present, these themes revolve around formatting.

 instagram